datastreamapp/schema/docs/README.md

 ## Install
 You can download the compiled schema from [DataStream.org](www.datastream.org/cdn/json-schema.json).

-Alternatively, you can build it from the source:
+Alternatively, you can build it from the source to include in your project.

 ```bash
 # Public